axisgroup/design-process/4-Converge/Methods/user-workflow.md

 #### When to do it?
 After views are generated if the flow remains at the view level, or after high fidelity mockups are produced if the flow dives deeper into components in the views.
 It is also a time consuming method, therefore the team can only do it when time allows.<br>
-User workflow could be combined with the views summary and the personas to views mapping.
+User workflow could be combined with the views summary.

 #### How to do it?
 1. Lay out the views (or components) the persona needs to use.
 The views can be laid out based on the level of detail(eg:high level screens at the top to detailed screens at the bottom), persona associated with it etc. Views can also be grouped based on the primary persona or the frequency of use.